 sudo systemctl restart nginx

-To reload the Nginx service after you made some configuration changes:
+Reload the Nginx service after you have made some configuration changes:

 sudo systemctl reload nginx